samsm/unified_partials/README.md

 In the above case, the partial `attribute_presentation/_heading` is used to display `book.title`.
 It is wrapped by `attribute_presentation/_layout`. `attribute_presentation/default` is used for `book.author`.

 The gem provides a few partials to get you started, but these can be overridden in your app by adding files to `app/views/attribute_presentation/`.

+## What's missing?

+Much, I'm sure, but I should at least backfill tests if this is a viable approach/project.